 Cats need both Omega-3 and Omega-6 oils.
 If you use

 - Canned fish, most of the good Omega-3 oils have been destroyed, so I recommend using a good quality fish oil (see below).

 - Lightly-cooked (“rare”) fish, only part of the natural oils in the fish will not be destroyed.

 Caution: do NOT add commercial salad or cooking oils, as their oils have been highly oxidized, which is detrimental to your pets’ health.

-Sunflower seed oil: This is what the original recipe uses; it has a very high content of Omega-6 oils and NO Omega-3 oils (instead of a 50:50 mix which is essential for cats and dogs).
-If you use this, be sure to also add a source of Omega-3 oils such as fish or flax-seed oil.
-Also, use only an Organic brand of sunflower seed oil to avoid oxidized fats.
+Sunflower seed oil: This is what the original recipe uses; but is problematic.
+It has a very high content of Omega-6 oils and NO Omega-3 oils (instead of a 50:50 mix which is essential for cats and dogs).
+Use only an Organic brand of sunflower seed oil to avoid oxidized fats; also, be sure to also add a source of Omega-3 oils such as fish (krill is best; see below) or flax-seed oil.

 Fish oil: “Charlie & Frank” brand is designed just for pets (iHerb code CFA-01396).
 The oil is from anchovy, sardine, and mackerel; if your cat is 10 lb or less, use ¼ tsp/day; if 11 pounds or more, use ½ tsp/day.
 You may wish to start with less than the recommended amount and slowly increase it, as they may not like the flavor initially.